Why filmmaking and animation for learning?

-Digital skills, in a constantly evolving technological landscape, are more important to young people today that ever before.
-In this era of multi media technology, having technical filmmaking and editing skills can be a key catalyst for a future career and can aid cultural inclusion.
+Digital skills, in a constantly evolving technological landscape, are more important to young people today than ever before.
+In this era of multi-media technology, having technical filmmaking and editing skills can be a key catalyst for a future career and can aid cultural inclusion.

 © Into Film